WuProver/MonomialOrderedPolynomial/README.md

   sorry
 ```

-Our solution can prove the polynomial identity below
+Our approach is capable of establishing the following polynomial identity:
 ```lean
 open Polynomial in
 example : ((X + C (1 / 2 : ℚ)) ^ 2 : ℚ[X]) = ((X ^ 2 + X + C (1 / 4 : ℚ))) := by